adedotdev/WatcherSD/README.md

 # WatcherSD

-A simulation to test autonomous navigation capabilities using turtlebot for a Smart Wheelchair
+A simulation to test autonomous navigation capabilities for a Smart Wheelchair using turtlebotsim

 ## Prerequisites